- 4-H Youth Development Leader

 |Evaluate and make plans for next year||X||X||X||X|

 Public events can be announced in newsletters, newspaper feature articles or regular columns, radio or television public service announcements, and on posters displayed in appropriate locations.
 Volunteers can assist in planning and preparing promotional materials.
-EMGVs with skills in advertising, marketing, or public relations, should talk to their agent and see how they can help promote the EMGV program.
+MGVs with skills in advertising, marketing, or public relations, should talk to their agent and see how they can help promote the EMG program.

-EMGV volunteers are often called upon to share their horticultural knowledge and interests with the public by giving talks to garden clubs and civic groups, providing workshops, and leading demonstrations or tours.
-Volunteers interested in this type of activity should investigate whether their county has an EMGV speakers bureau that can alert them to public speaking opportunities.
+MGVs are often called upon to share their horticultural knowledge and interests with the public by giving talks to garden clubs and civic groups, providing workshops, and leading demonstrations or tours.
+Volunteers interested in this type of activity should investigate whether their county has an EMG speakers bureau that can alert them to public speaking opportunities.

 Good presentations don’t just happen.
 They occur because the speaker plans, prepares, and practices.
 The following guidelines will help speakers create and deliver presentations that engage the audience, inspire interest in the topic, and build the speaker’s personal expertise.